alouanemed/FenKolo/README.md

 ## Contributions

-If you've found an error in this sample, please file an issue.
+If you've found an error in this project, please file an issue.

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request.
 Since this project is still in its very early stages, if your change is substantial, please raise an issue first to discuss it.

-Art done by  [YVW ]https://dribbble.com/YVW).
+Art done by  ([YVW ]https://dribbble.com/YVW).

 ## License